 Many ex-offenders will seek God's forgiveness for their crimes.
-Genuine repentance implies that the person concerned will accept that future help is required to prevent a reoccurrence of the offence and to deal with the human and social effects of the sin.
+Genuine repentance implies that the person concerned will accept that future help is required to prevent a recurrence of the offence and to deal with the human and social effects of the sin.

 As well as professional therapy, this may require continuing supervision and discipline within the Church as part of the ministry to the ex-offender.
-An ex-offender will need to accept that no further contact or work with children or young people can be permitted and that a continuing pastoral role may be impossible.
-Sensitive care of the offender is needed in these circumstances.
+An ex-offender will need to accept that no contact or work with children, young people or vulnerable adults can be permitted and that any pastoral role will be impossible - sensitive care of the offender is needed in these circumstances.

-If a person convicted of sexual abuse against a child or young person or adult who may be at risk of abuse is discovered within the congregation an assessment of risk must be carried out, which should be done together with the police, probation services and Social Services, and with the Diocesan Safeguarding Adviser.
-The statutory agencies will provide appropriate information and guidance in this.
+If a person convicted of sexual abuse against a child, young person or vulnerable adult is discovered within the congregation an assessment of risk must be carried out, which should be done together with the police, probation services and Social Services, and with the DSA.
+The statutory agencies will provide appropriate information and guidance for this particular situation.